 The Infrastructure Department for IoT (IDIoT) at every company is constantly looking for ways to effectively monitor HTCPCP installations.

-At NGINX, we developed NGINX Amplify, the monitoring and configuration assistance system that suits an HTCPCP deployment just as well as a complex HTTP deployment.
+At NGINX, Inc. we’ve developed NGINX Amplify, the monitoring and configuration assistance system that suits an HTCPCP deployment just as well as a complex HTTP deployment.

 To start using NGINX Amplify in your infrastructure, you need to install the NGINX Amplify Agent together with your NGINX instance on all DPIs and USBs.
 The beauty of our solution starts with the fact that it’s absolutely agnostic to the underlying architecture.
 While USBs might be located on large enterprise servers or containers in the cloud, you usually own the hardware that runs the DBAs and DPIs.
 NGINX and NGINX Amplify fit equally well in the cloud and on your hardware.